 And oftentimes I pull leftovers from the fridge and place the dish in the microwave for a quick heat-n-eat lunch.
 Utilizing leftovers in this manner helps reduce food waste.
 When it’s this easy to reach into the fridge and grab something wonderful to eat that only requires heating in the microwave, you’re much more likely to enjoy it instead of going out & buying something else to eat.

 NOTE: Sometimes I run across vintage Corning Ware dishes at antique stores & such.
 When I do, I buy them & place them on my online shop to offer to my readers.
 If you don’t see any listed there now, check back regularly.
 I love them and I know you will too!

 Modern convenience foods are certainly more prevalent now than they were in grandma’s day.
 But the way grandma cooked is how I try to provide food for my family as well.

 I strive to cook with foods in their most natural state when possible.
-Whether it’s veggies from my garden, fresh meats and cheeses from the store and even using meat RancherMan has harvested right here on our ranch.
+Whether it’s veggies from my garden, fresh meats and cheeses from the store and even using wild game meat RancherMan has harvested right here on our ranch.
 I know that’s the way grandma cooked, and I know she’d be proud knowing I’m using the very same dishes to provide for my family that she did to provide for hers.